apache/druid/docs/api-reference/data-management-api.md

 ### Update a group of segments as `unused`

-Updates the state a group of segments as `unused` using the an array of segment IDs or an interval.
+Updates the state of a group of segments as `unused` using an array of segment IDs or an interval.
 Pass the array of segment IDs or interval as a JSON object in the request body.

 Interval specifies the start and end times as IS0 8601 strings. `interval=(start/end)` where start is inclusive and end is non-inclusive.
 Only the segments completely contained within the specified interval will be updated, partially overlapping segments will not be affected.